stevewm/indexr/docs/README.md

 # Indexr

 Automated dashboard creation using Docker labels.
+Designed for use with Docker Compose.

 ![Preview](preview.png)